- Use Cases

 Most companies are subject to industry-specific compliance standards.
 Many of these standards involve the movement of people and goods into and out of a building or facility.
 By maintaining tight security around these flows, the regulations aim to reduce various associated risks.

-For example, the food and beverage manufacturing industry must follow the US Food Safety and Modernization Act of 2011.
+For example, the food and beverage manufacturing industry must follow the US Food Safety and Modernization Act (FSMA).
 This law requires you to track and trace the ingredients in your product(s) and maintain a written food safety plan covering potential risks and how you will prevent and respond to them.
 Steps to limit and monitor visitors are a vital part of this plan.